 Tony was already asleep by the time she climbed into bed beside him.
 The sight of his face in the dim light was enough to make her smile in bliss.

-She extended a hand to softly stroke his long hair, smooth skin and the growing stubble that only made him so much more adorable in her eyes.
+She extended a hand to softly stroke his long hair, soft skin and the growing stubble that just made him more irresistible in her eyes.

-Desire overcame her and she bent forward to plant a kiss on his lips, but he rolled away from her at the last moment and uttered something that would soon make her reassess their short time as a couple.
+Desire overcame her and she bent forward to plant a kiss on his lips, only for him to roll over and utter something that would soon make her reassess their short time as a couple.